ScarletStudy/DGS1-3DS-Release/README.md

 The Great Ace Attorney - English Translation Patch
 ============================

+Please feel free to log typos and errors in the issues page.

+How to build the Game Update

 Note: Make sure Luma3ds is updated to the latest version.

-How to build the Game Update

 1) Start GodMode9 (on Luma3DS/B9S - hold START while booting your 3DS and choose GodMode9)